jk-dummy-organization/tutoTDD_PCA/README.rst

 PCA
 ---

 * Compute a PCA on data stored as CSV.
+Also has unit tests.

 Installation
 ------------